Brand mascots: The world’s most famous mascot logos

 The M&M's (Mars) Logo

-Beneath the traditional approach of employing a single mascot, Mars, Inc. took an innovative route for its M&M brand.
-M&M’s characters have been diverse, colorful anthropomorphic candies since 1995, each designed to embody a different personality.
-Among them, the Yellow and Red M&M’s are particularly recognizable figures.
+In contrast to the traditional approach of a single mascot, Mars, Inc. took an innovative path for its M&M brand.
+Since 1995, M&M’s characters have been a variety of colorful, anthropomorphic candies, each designed to embody an individual.
+Among them, the Yellow and Red M&M’s are particularly recognizable figurines.

-These mascots serve multiple functions for the brand.
-Not only do they encapsulate the company’s ethos, but they also underline the diverse range of flavors and styles that the candy offers.
-For example, the Yellow M&M character is crafted to be a bit “nutty,” mirroring the peanut core of that particular candy variant.
+These mascots fulfill multiple functions for the brand.
+Not only do they embody the company’s ethos, but they also emphasize the variety of flavors and styles in which the candies are presented.
+For example, the yellow M&M’s character is made slightly “nutty,” reflecting the peanut base of this candy variant.

-The M&M’s characters have been instrumental in providing a memorable, enjoyable face to a product that is essentially simple at its core.
-They add layers of interest and engagement, allowing customers to interact personally with the brand.
-This clever marketing strategy has helped M&M’s brand to create a unique identity that sets it apart from competitors.
+M&M’s characters have played an important role in giving a memorable and enjoyable look to a product that is essentially simple.
+They add interest and engagement, allowing customers to personally interact with the brand.

-Each character has quirks, mirroring the myriad options in a bag of M&M’s.
-Their distinctive personalities enrich the customer’s experience, making the act of consuming M&M’s not just about enjoying a candy but also engaging with the personas that represent them.
-The M&M’s mascots have been more than mere promotional tools; they’ve become integral parts of the brand’s narrative, contributing significantly to its sustained market presence.
+Each character has quirks, reflecting the myriad variations in a bag of M&Ms. Their distinct personalities enrich the shopper experience, making the process of consuming M&Ms not just a candy treat but an interaction with the characters who personify them.

 Tony the Tiger (Kellogg’s)